Considerations when developing flow definitions

 Controller Services

 In traditional NiFi data flows, Controller Services are considered shared services and often used by multiple data flows, or by multiple Processors in different Process Groups to avoid redundancies and promote reusability.
-In CDF, you should plan for the possibility that you will run your process group in isolation and consider how you want to handle shared Controller Services.
+In Cloudera DataFlow, you should plan for the possibility that you will run your process group in isolation and consider how you want to handle shared Controller Services.

 When you download a flow definition from NiFi, you can choose whether you want to include external controller services (Requires NiFi 1.16 / 1.17.0 or newer).
 A controller service is considered external when it is referenced by components in the selected process group but is defined outside the process group scope (e.g. controller services in a parent group).
 Select “With external services” if you want to include referenced controller services in the resulting flow definition and select “without external services” if you only want to include controller services which are defined in the selected process group.